 - The University of Louisville, USA

-focuses more on improving production through better management and quality control.
+- focuses more on improving productivity through better management and quality control.

 studies how workers perform their jobs with a goal to reduce the time it takes to perform a certain job.